ART THERAPY CLINICAL PLACEMENT B

 Placement - Off Site

-One 32.0 days placement - off site per study period and delivered via blended.
+One 2.0 days placement - off site per week on weekdays during the day from week 10 to week 22 and delivered via blended.

 "250 hours of supervised clinical placement off campus (in keeping with requirements for professional registration)."